Lyrarakis Winery Crete: Wine Tasting in Heraklion

 Zazazu is considered to be the first sparkling wine in Crete

 Agourida is nothing but the simple green grape juice from the first press.
-A traditional replacement for lemon in the salads of the past is now bottled and sold with success.
+A traditional replacement for lemon in salads in past decades is now bottled and sold with success.

 However, that’s not all, Malvasia di Creta (sundried Plyto, Dafni, Vilana, and Vidiano) is the last reward.
 The combination of probably the best varieties of the island results in this nectar of rich aromas, with an intensely fruity and rich taste that reminds me of childhood cakes.

-Just as the sun was getting down on the horizon, I couldn’t think of a better glass of wine to end this wonderful day at Lyrarakis Winery.
+Just as the sun was setting down on the horizon, I couldn’t think of a better glass of wine to end this wonderful day at Lyrarakis Winery.

 Visit Lyrarakis Winery Crete